 - e) Institutional Capability: This is probably one of the reasons why ASEAN countries are unable to use PSC-PPP method of assessment.
 In particular, being new in PPP field, there is simply insufficient past data or information to make good and robust estimates on the value of risk or optimism bias.
 The same goes when attempts are made to estimate whole-life cost of the project.
 For instance, due to technological improvements, the estimation of replacement cost can be a daunting task.
 This is not to mention that maintenance cost for conventional approach is not based on scheduled maintenance but on the budget availability.
 Apart from data issue, level of competency is lacking especially with respect to risk identification, valuation and allocation.
-While skill issue can be addressed by engaging outside consultants, budget seems to be a major constraint.
-The solution therefore is to opt for open bidding and review the proposals based on the analysis undertaken by bidders. - f) PPP business model: Most PPP projects in ASEAN countries are structured as concession model.
+While engaging consultants can address skill issue, budget seems to be a major constraint.
+The solution therefore is to opt for open bidding and review the proposals based on the analysis undertaken by bidders.
+As corruptions are still prevalent in some ASEAN countries, choosing appropriate procurement method combined with inbuilt monitoring and knowledge management system could be useful in combating corruption. - f) PPP business model: Most PPP projects in ASEAN countries are structured as concession model.
 Hence, there is a strong inclination to use French approach to evaluate projects.
-On the other hand, the PSC-PPP method is often used for availability-based project structure, such as accommodation and process plant projects.
+On the other hand, the PSC-PPP method is often used for availability based project structure, such as accommodation and process plant projects.